slsa-framework/slsa/docs/spec/v1.1/threats.md

 Unlike other threat categories, dependency threats develop recursively through the supply chain and can only be exploited indirectly.
-For example, if application *A* includes library *B* as part of its build process, then a build or source threats to *B* is also a dependency threat to *A*.
+For example, if application *A* includes library *B* as part of its build process, then a build or source threat to *B* is also a dependency threat to *A*.
 Furthermore, if library *B* uses build tool *C*, then a source or build threat to *C* is also a dependency threat to both *A* and *B*.